cothromachd/currency-rest-api/README.txt

 # currency-rest-api
-This api will allow you to interact with current exchange rates.
+This API will allow you to interact with current exchange rates.

 The user has the ability to create a pair of currencies.
 The user has the ability to transfer currency from one pair to another.